 POLICY

-Covered Entity will implement physical safeguards to protect workstations that contain EPHI from unauthorized access.
+Covered Entity will implement physical safeguards to protect workstations that contain ePHI from unauthorized access.

 PURPOSE

-The purpose of this policy is to describe the physical safeguards applicable for each server, desktop computer system and wireless computer system used to access, transmit, receive and store EPHI to ensure that appropriate security is maintained and that access is restricted to authorized users.
+The purpose of this policy is to describe the physical safeguards applicable for each server, desktop computer system and wireless computer system used to access, transmit, receive and store ePHI to ensure that appropriate security is maintained and that access is restricted to authorized users.

 REFERENCES/CROSS REFERENCES